grokthis/ucisc/docs/12_Syntax.md

 # uCISC Syntax

-uCISC syntax is heavily derived from [Mu](https://github.com/akkartik/mu).
-However, I made a few changes to make the syntax a bit more visually readable in my opinion.
+uCISC syntax is heavily influenced by [Mu](https://github.com/akkartik/mu).

 If you use vim, there is syntax highlighting available:
 [extras/ucisc.vim](/extras/ucisc.vim).